 How long do coleus plants live for at gardens, is a worry, because coleus plants aren’t long-living.
-Thanks to their beautiful and vibrant foliage, coleus plants are the show-stoppers in most gardens.
+Thanks to their beautiful and vibrant foliage, coleus plants of the Lamiaceae family are the show-stoppers in most gardens.

 So, It becomes crucial to know why because it has different lifespans in indoor and outdoor conditions.
 We will discuss it along with its care guideline to increase the living possibility.